intershop/intershop-pwa/docs/concepts/hybrid-approach.md

 ### Preparing the PWA for the Hybrid Approach with the Responsive Starter Store

 - Use a recent PWA version
-- Configure `icmApplication` setting to denote the `intershop.REST`-based application used by the PWA (`rest` in the demo scenario).
+- Configure `icmApplication` setting to denote the `intershop.REST`-based application used by the PWA (usually `rest` in the inSPIRED demo scenario).
-- Configure `hybridApplication` setting to denote the Responsive Starter Store application (this is usually `-`).
+- Configure `hybridApplication` setting to denote the Responsive Starter Store application (usually `-` in the inSPIRED demo scenario).
 - Follow the Hybrid configuration setup

 > [!NOTE]